-Jackie Shaw’s expertise lies in the use of visual methods to structure and mediate participatory action research, community development and social learning processes.
+Jackie Shaw is a social psychologist with key expertise in the use of visual and performative methods to drive and mediate participatory action research, community development and social change processes.

 Languages English; Chinese; Bulgarian (conversational)